Skip to content

 UI+ Add Collector wizard (header bar, or Collect → Collectors page)

-StorageMongoDB collection enrollment_tokens — short-lived rows, single use, audit-logged on mint and on redemption
+StorageMongoDB collection enrollment_tokens, audit-logged on mint

 See also